yuanqing/bbb/README.md

 ## Usage

-To obtain the time (in seconds) to run a program, pass the command to invoke said program to `bbb`:
+`bbb` runs a program repeatedly and outputs the time (in seconds) each run takes to complete:

 ```
 $ gcc foo.c -o foo